 why is denver called the mile high city / what is denver elevation?

 Denver is famously nicknamed the “Mile High City” because the official elevation is 5,280 feet above sea level.
 Or, one mile high.

-Overall, Denver is a very safe city.
+Overall, Denver is a fairly safe city.
 But, it is still a city at the end of the day.
 So while the most likely crime to befall tourists is petty theft (always keep an eye on your belongings in any city), it doesn’t hurt to be aware and prepared.